v-research/lastchat/README.md

 ## Redirections to Files (LASTchat v0.3)
 To make the chat persistent we can save it into a log file.
-As you can redirect an `echo "message"` output into another command (well, process but we are going to discuss processes later on) as input, you can also redirirect it into a file.
+As you can redirect an `echo "message"` output into another command (well, process but we are going to discuss processes later on) as input, you can also redirect it into a file.
 ```
 echo "message" > chat.log
 ```